DIRACGrid/DIRAC/docs/source/DeveloperGuide/DevelopmentEnvironment/DeveloperInstallation/index.rst

    git clone https://github.com/YOUR_GITHUB_USERNAME/DIRAC.git

-Obviously, you must replace 'YOUR_GITHUB_USERNAME' with the username that have registered on github.
+Obviously, we must replace 'YOUR_GITHUB_USERNAME' with the username that we have registered on github.
 This will create a *$DEVROOT/DIRAC* for you and the git repository will be cloned in.

 3. This will create a *remote* pointer ( in git terms ) in the local git